0w0Demonic/AquaHotkey/README.md

 #Include <AquaHotkeyX>
 ```

-It's fully modular, i.e. you can selectively include only the things you need,
+It's fully modular, i.e. you can selectively include only the things you need
-if you want.
+without having to worry about dependancy.

 ```ahk
 #Include <AquaHotkey>